 While all of these are important metrics to consider, they simply don’t represent the whole picture.
 Regardless of prior training or experience, all great salespeople embody the following traits:

 First and foremost, salespeople are educators.
-Their primary goal is to find out their customer’s pain points, then to instill faith and confidence that they can help find a solution.
-And the only way to achieve these goals is to be a good listener, to have the patience and agility of mind to listen for the real needs.
+Their primary goal is to find out their customer’s pain points than to instill faith and confidence that they can help find a solution.
+And the only way to achieve these goals is to be a good listener, to have the patience and agility of mind to listen for real needs.

-You’ll find that good listeners are hard to come by, and that not all sales reps have the ability to drill down and help prospects articulate their true pain points.
+You’ll find those good listeners are hard to come by and that not all sales reps have the ability to drill down and help prospects articulate their true pain points.
 Part therapist and part guide, people with this kind of talent are primed for a successful career in sales.

 Speaking of agility, sales requires the ability to shift gears mid-stream.
 If a pitch isn’t going in the anticipated direction after 2 minutes or so, the successful salesperson knows they have to try another way around.
 Not everyone has the ability to think fast or know how to read a situation well enough to know what is called for.
 This is a particular kind of talent, and if you can find it in a candidate with little or no prior experience, you’d be smart to grab them and train them up.